 There are many reasons why people have bad breath.
 Some of these include:

-Poor oral hygiene: Poor dental hygiene can lead to gum disease, which can cause bad breath.
+Poor oral hygiene: Poor dental hygiene can lead to gum disease, which can cause your breath to be bad.
 Gum disease can also damage tooth enamel, leading to cavities.

 Smoking: Smoking damages the lining of the lungs and throat, which leads to increased production of mucus.
 Mucus is one of the primary sources of odor-causing compounds.
 You can use a Teeth Whitening Pen that is designed for people who smoke or vape.